Skip to main content

 5.3.1 Documents to be Submitted

-In making an application for permission, the applicant is required to submit the following in writing to the Board:-
+In making an application for permission, the applicant is required to submit the following in writing to the Commission:-

 • A completed application form,